 Who can apply?

-Your school or college must be on the relevant UK country’s education department’s database and have a URN/SEED.
+Your school or college must be listed on the relevant UK education department database and have a URN/SEED/DE identification number.
 These databases can be found at:

-If your school or college does not appear on the above lists please contact us so that we can confirm eligibility.
+If your school or college does not appear on the above lists, please contact us to confirm eligibility.

-Only local or regional authorities with a role in school education are eligible to apply for funding.
-In the case of partnerships with local authorities in other programme countries, the local or regional authority must coordinate the project within the UK.
+Local or regional authorities with a role in school education are eligible to apply for funding.
+In the case of partnerships with local authorities in other countries, the local or regional authority must coordinate the project within the UK.
 Eligible institutions are as follows: